Taxation of international executives

 Non-residents must file Canadian tax returns to report any of the above types of income and the final Canadian tax liabilities on the relevant income.

-Income earned in Canada from property and certain other sources such as dividends, gross rents, and royalties is subject to federal tax levied at a flat rate of 25% (which may be reduced under the terms of an applicable tax treaty) that is withheld at the source.
-A non-resident may elect, if done on a timely basis, to pay Canadian tax at the same graduated rates as a resident on net rental income from Canadian real property, instead of having to pay a tax of 25% on the gross rents received in the calendar year.
+Income earned in Canada from property and certain other sources such as dividends, gross rents, and royalties is subject to federal tax levied at a flat rate of 25 percent (which may be reduced under the terms of an applicable tax treaty) that is withheld at the source.
+A non-resident may elect, if done on a timely basis, to pay Canadian tax at the same graduated rates as a resident on net rental income from Canadian real property, instead of having to pay a tax of 25 percent on the gross rents received in the calendar year.

-An individual is deemed, under the Income Tax Act, to be a non-resident of Canada if he/she is primarily a resident of another country under the residency provisions of a tax treaty between that country and Canada, regardless of Canadian domestic residency rules or the sojourning rule.
+An individual is deemed, under the Income Tax Act, to be a non-resident of Canada if he/she is primarily a resident of another country/territory under the residency provisions of a tax treaty between that country/territory and Canada, regardless of Canadian domestic residency rules or the sojourning rule.

 What are the current income tax rates for residents and non-residents in Canada?